ben2d2/ipd-acme-groceries/README.md

 - `acme ingest data/201904.xlsx` to import data to the application
 - `acme summary Produce 2018 12` to generate a Summary for the given Category, Year, and Month
 - `acme generate-report foo.csv` to generate a Sales Report and save to a .csv file
-- `acme clear-data` to delete the persistence .csv file and start fresh
+- `acme reset` to delete the persistence .csv file and start fresh
 - `acme exit` to delete the persistence .csv file and exit the terminal

 or